mohit11R/Data-Handling/README.md

     3) Polyint -- It returns the derivative of the specified order of a polynomial.
     4) Polyder -- It returns the derivative of the specified order of a polynomail.
     5) Polyval -- It evalutes the ploynomail at specific value.
-    6) Polyfit -- It fits a polynomial of a specified order to a set of data using a least-squares approach
+    6) Polyfit -- It fits a polynomial of a specified order to a set of data using a least-squares approach.

+14) Linear Algebra --

+    1) Linalg.det -- It computes the determinant of an array.
+    2) Linalg.eig -- It computes the eigenvalues and right eigenvectors of a square array.
+    3) Linalg.inv -- It computes the (multiplicative) inverse of a matrix.